- Why do I need an estate plan?

 - What if I already have a trust?

 Events may have taken place which require your trust to be updated.
 The birth of a child, the death of a beneficiary, the purchase of a new house, the refinance of your current house are all examples of such events requiring an update to your estate plan.
+Also, the law is constantly changing.
+I can update your estate plan so that your wishes can be carried out under the new laws.

 - How long will divorce take?